-However, many people have questions about vaccines in general, and the COVID-19 vaccines specifically.
-Please browse this page for trusted sources of information on vaccines, and how the COVID-19 vaccination will be administered in Bermuda.
+Many people have questions about vaccines in general, and the COVID-19 vaccines specifically.
+Please browse the rest of this page for trusted sources of information on vaccines, and how the COVID-19 vaccination will be administered in Bermuda.

 Vaccination and Travel

-Please note that you cannot get your coronavirus vaccination (1st or 2nd dose) until your receive a negative 14 day
+Please note that you cannot get your coronavirus vaccination (1st or 2nd dose) until your receive a negative day 4 test result.

 Guidance for non-immunised travellers